Since 1846, (Bucknell's founding) classics has been an integral part of the curriculum.

 Discover what Indiana Jones always knew – you can create paths to the future by exploring the past and all its wonders, tragedies, innovations and cultures.

 Study classics and ancient Mediterranean studies.
 Your professors, who are just as cool as Harrison Ford, will connect you to societies that existed six millennia ago through ancient texts, discussions, research projects and maybe even an archeological dig in Greece.
 Learn about human cultural development in western Asia, Europe and North Africa.
 Study Latin, or Greek or both.
 And with your rich education and new ability to time travel, go on to a great career in law, finance, publishing, academia, medicine or whatever else you might choose to do.

-A majority of Classics and Ancient Mediterranean Studies students take advantage of the university's international studies opportunities to spend a semester or summer in Athens, Rome, or other locations.
+A majority of students who study classics & ancient Mediterranean studies take advantage of the University's international studies opportunities to spend a semester or summer in Athens, Rome or other locations.

 The Archaeological Laboratory houses the department's extensive collection of excavated ancient glass and other artifacts.

 On-campus research opportunities include hands-on experience in the Archaeological Laboratory, directed independent research and honors research through the University Honors Program.

 Two Bucknell University professors were selected to lead the first joint Greek-American archaeological dig in the ancient city of Thebes, Greece — the first such excavation of the historic Ismenion Hill area in nearly a century.

 "Metamorphoses and other novels of the period are less familiar to undergraduates than more canonical texts, but it's important for students to be introduced to these surprisingly modern – and fun – stories that can help us reflect on both the ancient world and our own."More about Professor Baker